-To be considered a full-time student, students must be registered for at least 9.0 course credits Enrolling in fewer than 9.0 course credits is considered part-time.
+To be considered a full-time student, students must be registered for at least three graduate-level courses (9.0 course credits).
+Enrolling in fewer than three courses (9.0 credits) is considered part-time.
 International students must be enrolled full-time to maintain a valid visa with the exception of their final semester if their degree will be completed at the end of that semester.
-All students in their final semester must register for at least 1.0 tuition-bearing credit.
+MEng students in their final semester must register for at least 1.0 tuition-bearing graduate-level unit (this does not include MENG 550, 551, or 552, GSPS Communication courses, or Career Design and Strategy (EGR 590-1), in addition to any courses required for graduation.
+This 1.0 tuition-bearing course may be outside of the student's program, but must be related to their degree.
+If a student is unable to find a 1.0 credit course due to their limited offerings, a 3.0 credit course should be taken.